-- Improve your occupational health and safety policies – Maintenance related incidents that injure personnel, damage equipment or have a negative affect on the environment will increase expenditure through litigation or imposed government penalties.
+- Improve your occupational health and safety policies – Maintenance related incidents that injure personnel, damage equipment or have a negative effect on the environment will increase expenditure through litigation or imposed government penalties.

-These are just a few examples of what you can do to improve the way you manage your assets and strive world-class availability of 90%+.
+These are just a few examples of what you can do to improve the way you manage your assets and strive for world-class availability of 90%+.
 In time, maintenance at your organization will evolve from a cost center to a value center, driving added value to the bottom line.
-In the final graph below, we have shifted the maintenance cost curve to the right by doing smarter maintenace.
+In the final graph below, we have shifted the maintenance cost curve to the right by doing smarter maintenance.
 The net result is greater asset reliability at a lower cost.
 Check out the Version 5 test-drive on our homepage and see how Version 5 can improve the way you do maintenance today.

 Empower your maintenance team